Rindal Municipality: Geography

 The municipality lies in the southwestern part of Trøndelag county, along the border with Møre og Romsdal county.
 Rindal Municipality was part of Møre og Romsdal county until 2019 and during that time, it was the only landlocked municipality in Møre og Romsdal.
 The lakes Foldsjøen and Gråsjøen lie along the border with Surnadal Municipality to the southwest.
 The large river Surna begins in Rindal Municipality at the confluence of the rivers Tiåa and Lomunda.
 The Trollheimen mountain range runs through southern Rindal.
 The highest point in the municipality is the 1614.69 m tall mountain Trollhøtta.
 The Grønkjølen Nature Reserve lies in the extreme northwest of the municipality.

 Surnadal Municipality lies to the west (in Møre og Romsdal county), Heim Municipality lies to the north, Orkland Municipality lies to the east, Rennebu Municipality lies to the southeast, and Oppdal Municipality lies to the south.

 Government

 Rindal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was from 1999 handled by the inter-municipal agency HAMOS Forvaltning.
+It merged into ReMidt in 2020.